Hyperbolic Fuzzy C-Means with Adaptive Weight-based Filtering for Efficient Clustering: Introduction

-\textbf{Contributions.} The key contributions are: \begin{enumerate} \item Our proposed algorithm HypeFCM incorporates the metric of the Poincar\'e Disc model by embedding the datasets inside the Poincar\'e Disc for more efficient performance in non-Euclidean spaces. \item Our method introduces a selective filtration process that prunes less significant relationships, optimizes computational efficiency by focusing on the most relevant geometric connections, and improves cluster definition through a targeted weight refinement strategy. \item We present a thorough convergence analysis and discuss the computational complexity analysis of the proposed method.
-Other necessary proofs and derivations are provided in the supplementary document. \end{enumerate}
+\textbf{Contributions.} Our method enjoys the following advantages: \begin{enumerate} \item Our proposed algorithm HypeFCM incorporates the metric of the Poincaré Disc model by embedding the datasets inside the Poincaré Disc and ensuring the subsequent centroid updates are also constrained within the geometry of the Poincaré ball. \item Our method introduces a selective filtration process that prunes less significant relationships, optimizes computational efficiency by focusing on the most relevant geometric connections, and improves cluster definition through a targeted weight refinement strategy. \item We present a thorough convergence analysis and discuss the computational complexity analysis of the proposed method.
+Other necessary proofs and derivations are provided in the Appendix. \end{enumerate}

-The paper is structured as follows: Section 2 introduces the mathematical preliminaries, Section 3 reviews related methods, and Section 4 presents the proposed HypeFCM algorithm in detail.
-Section 5 analyzes its computational complexity, while Section 6 discusses convergence properties.
-Section 7 showcases experimental results on real and synthetic datasets, Section 8 contains detailed discussions of the proposed method, and finally, Section 9 concludes the paper.
+The paper is structured as follows: Section \ref{preliminaries} introduces the mathematical preliminaries, Section \ref{related} reviews related works, Section \ref{algo} presents the proposed HypeFCM algorithm in detail, Section \ref{cc} analyzes its computational complexity, while Section \ref{convergence} discusses convergence analysis of our method.
+Section \ref{experiments} presents experimental results on real and synthetic datasets.
+Section \ref{discussions} provides detailed discussions of the proposed method, and Section \ref{conclusion} concludes the paper.

-\section{Preliminaries.}
+\section{Preliminaries}

 We present the fundamental mathematical preliminaries of hyperbolic geometry required for our work.
 For a more in-depth exploration, refer to \cite{docarmo}, \cite{spivak}.